SUREL+: Moving from Walks to Sets for Scalable Subgraph-based Graph Representation Learning: Evaluation

 \subsection{Experiment Setup}

-Extensive experiments have been performed to evaluate \proj using homogeneous, heterogeneous, and higher-order homogeneous graphs on three types of tasks, namely, link prediction, relation type prediction, and higher-order pattern prediction.
-A homogeneous graph is a graph that does not include node/link types, while a heterogeneous graph includes various node/link types.
-Higher-order graphs are hypergraphs in our setting that contain hyperedges connecting two or more nodes.
+Extensive experiments have been performed to evaluate \proj using nine homogeneous, heterogeneous, and higher-order homogeneous graphs on three types of tasks: link prediction, relation type prediction, and higher-order pattern prediction.
+A homogeneous graph is a graph that does not contain node/link types, while a heterogeneous graph includes various node/link types.
+In our setting, higher-order graphs are hypergraphs consisting of hyperedges connecting two or more nodes.

-\textbf{Datasets} Table \ref{tab:data} summarizes the statistics of the datasets used to benchmark SGRL methods.
-Five datasets are selected from the Open Graph Benchmark \cite{hu2020open} for link and relation type prediction, including social networks of citation - \texttt{citation2} and collaboration - \texttt{collab}; biological network of protein interaction - \texttt{ppa} and vascular - \texttt{vessel}; and one heterogeneous academic network \texttt{ogb-mag}, which contains node types of paper (P), author (A) and their relations extracted from MAG \cite{wang2020microsoft}.
-The \texttt{vessel} dataset has unique significance as a very recent large ($>$3M nodes), sparse, biological graph extracted from mouse brains \cite{paetzold2021whole} for examining GRL in scientific discovery.
+\textbf{Datasets} Table \ref{tab:data} summarizes the statistics of datasets used to benchmark SGRL methods.
+Five datasets are selected from the Open Graph Benchmark (OGB, \cite{hu2020open}) for link and relation type prediction, including social networks of citation - \texttt{citation2} and collaboration - \texttt{collab}; biological network of protein interaction - \texttt{ppa} and blood vessels - \texttt{vessel}; and one heterogeneous academic network \texttt{ogb-mag}, which contains node types of paper (P), author (A) and their extracted relations.
+The \texttt{vessel} dataset is a large ($>$3M nodes), sparse, biological graph recently constructed from mouse brains \cite{paetzold2021whole}, and has unique significance for examining GRL in scientific discovery.
 The structure of vessels illustrates the spatial organization of the brain’s microvasculature, which can be used for early detection of neurological disorders, e.g. Alzheimer’s and stroke.
-Two hypergraph datasets collected by \cite{benson2018simplicial} are used for higher-order pattern prediction: \texttt{DBLP-coauthor} is a temporal hypergraph, where each hyperedge denotes a time-stamped paper connecting all its authors. \texttt{tags-math} contains sets of tags applied to questions on the website math.stackexchange.com, represented as hyperedges.
-For higher-order pattern prediction tasks, the number of hyperedges is the main computation bottleneck, even though the node set is relatively small compared to ordinary graphs.
-As a hyperedge may connect more than two nodes, it further increases the complexity of the dataset and the need for algorithm scalability.
+Two hypergraph datasets collected by \cite{benson2018simplicial} are used for higher-order pattern prediction: \texttt{DBLP-coauthor} is a temporal hypergraph, where each hyperedge denotes a time-stamped paper connecting all its authors. \texttt{tags-math} contains groups of tags applied to questions on the website math.stackexchange.com as hyperedges.
+For higher-order pattern prediction tasks, the number of hyperedges is the main computation bottleneck, in which one may connect more than two nodes.
+Two industry-level graphs, \texttt{criteo-click} with \emph{16.5M} records of online banner ads clicking~\cite{diemert2017attribution} and \texttt{twitter-2010} with \emph{1.5B} user following relations~\cite{kwak2010twitter} are used to examine the model scalability for real-world applications.